All Episodes

 If you can't afford to pay something back, you shouldn't get the loan.

-Congress comes along and tells people, no, you've got to lend it to people who can't pay you back.
+Congress comes along and tells people, no, you got to lend it to people who can't pay you back.

-And then when you can't foreclose on them either, but if you start foreclosing on them when they can't pay you, but we're gonna really come after you.
+And then when you can't foreclose on them either, if you start foreclosing on them when they can't pay, but we're going to really come after you.

-So now the so-called predators, if Barney Frank and Congress get their way going to have the the the John Edwards plaintiff's bar turned against them after they've already been losing their jobs and already taken the hit for a bad decision in the first place.
+So now the so-called predators, if Barney Frank and Congress get their way, going to have the John Edwards plaintiff's bar turned against them after they've already been losing their jobs and already taken the hit for a bad decision in the first place.

-Now please note and what one other point here, and this is key.
+Now, please note, one other point here, and this is key.

 They continue to look at things in a static way, as though actions do not have reactions, and actions do not have consequences.

-So if after this this mess that is the subprime mortgage market, if the people involved in that business are now going to be subjected to class action suits of seven figures and eight figures, what is their natural reaction going to be?
+So, if after this mess that is the subprime mortgage market, if the people involved in that business are now going to be subjected to class action suits of seven figures and eight figures, what is their natural reaction going to be?

-They're gonna tighten up on loans more than they have ever tightened up before if you have even a hair's worth of of uh being unqualified.
+They're going to tighten up on loans more than they have ever tightened up before if you have even a hair's worth of being unqualified.

 If you just have one tiny little thing, like you put down the wrong middle initial on your application, you finished.

-They're gonna see to it that that it's gonna be tougher and tougher and tougher to get a loan.
+They're going to see to it that it's going to be tougher and tougher and tougher to get a loan.

 Congress did not realize it was happening.